Ngaio Health

 The vagus is the tenth cranial nerve, and it lives up to its name — vagus means “wandering” in Latin.
 It begins in the brainstem, then travels down through the neck, chest, and abdomen, passing by the heart, lungs, diaphragm, and digestive organs — like a long, branching communication cable.

-The vagus has captured the spotlight in recent years — not just because of its anatomy, but because of what it represents: a tangible link between body and mind.
-Research has explored how signals carried along this pathway are involved in emotion, inflammation, trauma recovery, and gut-brain communication.
-And thanks in large part to Polyvagal Theory, the vagus is now central to conversations about stress, safety, and nervous system regulation.
+The vagus has captured the spotlight in recent years not just because of its anatomy, but because it highlights a real link between body and mind.
+Research has explored how vagal pathways are involved in gut-brain communication, inflammation, cardiorespiratory regulation, and internal sensing.
+At the same time, some of the more popular claims made about the vagus can oversimplify what is actually a very complex system.

 The polyvagal perspective: safety, shutdown, and connection